-One of the main purposes of owning a popcorn popper is to alleviate as much effort of your kernel cooking as possible.
-For this portion of our score, we looked at what the preparation process is like for each batch, how much attention we had to pay while the popcorn was cooking, how hard each model is to clean, and what types of additional covers, hoppers, butter dispenser, or other additional accessories are included with each model.
+The main reason to purchase a popcorn popper is to alleviate as much effort of your kernel cooking as possible.
+For this section of our review, we looked at what steps are required for preparation for each batch, how much attention we had to pay while the popcorn was cooking, how hard each model is to clean, and what types of additional covers, hoppers, butter dispenser, or other additional accessories are included with each model.

-When it comes to ease of use, it's hard to top the Ecolution Original.
-With this model, you just measure kernels with the lid, dump them in the popper, and toss it in the microwave.
-Unlike many other microwave models, this model can be moved around while hot without the use of oven mitts thanks to the handle.
+It's hard to top the Ecolution Original when it comes to ease of use.
+With this model, you just measure kernels with the lid, dump them in the popper, and toss the popper in the microwave.
+This model can be moved around while hot without oven mitts thanks to the handle, unlike many other microwave models.

-If you've ever had pre-packaged microwave popcorn, chances are you've ended up with a disappointing handful of unpopped kernels in the bottom of the bag.
-An even more frustrating situation is when some of the cooked popcorn is burnt, yet there are still leftover kernels in the batch.
+Chances are that you're going to end up with some leftover kernels when you make bags of microwave popcorn.
+An even more frustrating situation is when some cooked popcorn is burnt, yet there are still leftover kernels in the batch.
 Popcorn poppers largely help to alleviate this problem, but there is still a degree of variability between models in the number of leftover kernels and overall crispiness.
-Our expert panel of delectable snack connoisseurs subjectively judged the finished popcorn produced by each model for crispiness and consistency, and we also counted the number of uncooked kernels that each popper left behind if there were any.
+Our expert panel of delectable snack connoisseurs subjectively judged the finished popcorn produced by each model for crispiness and consistency.
+We also counted the number of uncooked kernels that each popper left behind, if there were any.